NYUDataBootcamp/Book/py-fun1.md

 We'll use more complicated print statements than this, which we'll explain as we go.
 But if you see something you don't recognize, remember to **ask questions**.

-## Getting help in Spyder
+## Getting help in Jupyter

-If you want to know more about a function, there are two good ways to do it in Spyder.
+If you want to know more about a function, the main approach is to simply type the function name and then a question mark after it in a code cell and then evaluate it.
 This works for any function, but using print as our examples we can:

-* Type `print?` in the IPython console.
+* Type `print?` in the code cell and hit `shift` and `enter`
-* Type `print` in the Object inspector.

 The same approaches work for other functions.
 We use them both a lot.
 If they fail, either because there's no help or the help is incomprehensible, we fall back on Google fu.

 **Exercise.**  Run this statement:  `print(x, y, z, sep='|')`.
-Use the output and Spyder's help to explain what the `sep` argument does.
+Use the output and Jupyter's help to explain what the `sep` argument does.

 ## Strings

 We often work with non-numerical data, collections of characters that might include letters, numbers, or other symbols.
 Such things show up in a lot in data work, as variable names (GDP, income, volatility) and even as data (country or customer names, for example).
 We refer these as **strings**.
 This doesn't mean what we think it means.
 No, not the stuff we tie up packages with, but a "string" of characters like letters or numbers.
 It's one of many mysterious uses of ordinary words we'll run across as we learn to code.
 For more on this one, see [here](http://stackoverflow.com/questions/880195/the-history-behind-the-definition-of-a-string).

-We create strings by putting characters between quotation marks: 'Chase', "Spencer", 'Sarah', "apple", and even '12' are all strings.
+We create strings by putting characters between quotation marks: 'Chase', "Spencer", 'Sarah', "apple", and even "12" are all strings.
 Single and double quotes both work.

 The last example is a confusing one, because it looks like a number.
 It's not.
-The number `12` is between quotes, so it's a string.
+The number `"12"` is between quotes, so it's a string.
 If we try to use it as a number, it doesn't work.
 Try, for example, `'12'/3`.
 This generates the error:  `TypeError: unsupported operand type(s) for /: 'str' and 'int'`.
-What this means is that we tried to divide a string (`'12'`) by an integer (`3`).
+What this means is that we tried to divide a string (`"12"`) by an integer (`3`).
 That's no different to Python than trying to divide your name by three, it can't make sense of it.

 We repeat:  **a string is a collection of characters between quotes**.
 The characters can be pretty much anything.
-Therefore `12` is a number (no quotes), but `'12'` is a string.
+Therefore `12` is a number (no quotes), but `"12"` is a string.

 Here are some other examples, which we assign to variable names for later use.
-Type them into Spyder's IPython console **one at a time**:
+Type them into its **own individual cell**:

 ```python
 a = 'some'